awslabs/ec2-spot-workshops/content/ecs-spot-capacity-providers/WorkshopSetup/launch_cloudformation.md

 1. On the [AWS CloudFormation console] (https://console.aws.amazon.com/cloudformation), select the stack in the list.
 2. In the stack details pane, click the **Events** tab.
 You can click the refresh button to update the events in the stack creation.

-The *Events* tab displays each major step in the creation of the stack sorted by the time of each event, with the latest events on top.
+The *Events* tab displays each major step in the stack's creation sorted by the time of each event, with the latest events on top.

 The *CREATE_IN_PROGRESS* event logged when AWS CloudFormation reports that it has begun to create the resource.
 The *CREATE_COMPLETE* event logged when the resources successfully created.